kstenschke/doShell/README.md

 This project is a source-to-source (S2S) transpiler and runtime system.

-Possible usecases are creation of productivity macros, foremost for tasks involving browsing the internet: web development, infoSec reconnaisance, and various more.
-**Note:** End-to-end browser testing should NOT be a doShell usecase, as [Selenium](https://www.selenium.dev/) based solutions prove more effective.

 **What about Windows?**
 On Windows, i recommend using the excellent [AutoHotKey](https://www.autohotkey.com/)